softwareconstruction240/softwareconstruction/chess/4-database/database.md

 > [!IMPORTANT]
 >
 > You must place your data access test cases in a folder named `server/src/test/java/dataaccess`.
-Your test Class must also end with the suffix `Test` or `Tests`.
+Your test class must also end with the suffix `Test` or `Tests`.
 Without this the autograder will not find your tests.

 ### Code Quality